-

 Space doesn’t stop…. anywhere.
 That’s not what it feels like, though.
 In the dream of the separate self, space definitely seems to stop.
 Space feels like it stops at the skin.
 So, if space feels like it stops at the … Continue reading

-Posted in Inquiry, No self, Poetry
+Posted in Inquiry, No self, Poetry & Free Verse

 Tagged awakening, dream character, false boundary, infinite space, inquiry, no-self, nonduality, not self, seperate self, spiritual psychology